Nissan Cherry: Timeline

+In popular culture

+A fictionalised Datsun 100A (known in-universe as the Satsuma AMP) is featured in the Finnish video game My Summer Car set in a fictional area called "Alivieska".
+It serves as the protagonist's main car, that they must assemble, tune and maintain.

 Second generation (F10; 1974–1978)

 The second-generation Cherry was known as F-II in Japan and "Datsun F10" in North America.
 It was Nissan's first front-wheel-drive model to be sold in North America.
 Four-wheel independent suspension continued to be used.
 Sales of the F-II were generally disappointing, and the "Cherry" nameplate was retired in Japan after this generation.

 The F10 was fitted with three types of inline four-cylinder Nissan A-series OHV engines: